 View All White Flowers NotesThis is the scent of the apothecary’s garden and the gentleman’s barber, full of crushed leaves, bracing mint, and the calming herbaceousness of lavender.
 These notes cut through heat and heaviness with a savory, green clarity that feels restorative, intelligent, and famously spirited.

-A synthetic that smells like petitgrain and green leaves.
-It adds a natural, leafy freshness to citrus accords.
+Green and citrusy.
+It adds a leafy freshness to citrus blends.

 A polarizing Mediterranean flower that smells of maple syrup, curry powder, and burnt sugar.
 It is dry, spicy, and unforgettable.